Former House Republican flips central California seat

 But he also stressed his independence, criticizing the Trump administration for family separations at the border and promoting his willingness to work across party lines.

-Democrats hold a wide registration edge in the district, though California’s agricultural centers have long been known for Republican residents who vote reliably and Democrats who often do not.
+On paper, the 21st District looks like it should be a Democratic stronghold: The party holds a nearly 17-point registration edge.
+But California’s agricultural centers have long been known for Republican residents who vote reliably and Democrats who often do not.

+Valadao proved tough to beat after he was first elected in 2012, fending off Democratic challengers by focusing on water for agriculture and other local issues.

+That changed in 2018, when Democrats captured seven GOP-held House seats in California as voters rejected the Trump agenda.
+The 21st was among them, though the results weren’t settled until weeks after Election Day.

 In an online video posted this week, Valadao pledged to pass a coronavirus relief package and improve the health care system “so that everyone can get the care they need when they need it most.”